pingcap/docs/extended-statistics.md

 The optimizer will use the independent assumption if the correlation factor is less than the system variable `tidb_opt_correlation_threshold`.
 But it will increase the estimation heuristically.
 The larger the system variable `tidb_opt_correlation_exp_factor` is, the larger the estimation result is.
 The larger the absolute value of the correlation factor is, the larger the estimation result is.

 ## The collection of the Extended Statistics

-After registration, the TiDB will collect the extended statistic after triggering the ANALYZE command manually or automatically.
-TiDB will not collect the extended statistics if we only collect the indexes' statistics.
-It also will not collect it if it's `ANALYZE INCREMENTAL` or the `tidb_enable_fast_analyze` is true.
+After registration, TiDB collects the extended statistic with the ANALYZE command manually or automatically, except below scenarios:

+- Statistics collection on indexes only
+- Statistics collection with `ANALYZE INCREMENTAL` command
+- Statistics collection with variable `tidb_enable_fast_analyze` is true

-## The cache of the Extended Statistics
+## The deletion of the Extended Statistics

 Each TiDB node will maintain a cache for the extended statistics to improve the efficiency of visiting the extended statistics.
 TiDB will load the table `mysql.stats_extended` periodically to ensure that the cache is kept the same as the data in the table.
 Each row in the table `mysql.stats_extended` records a column `version`.
 Once the row is updated, the value of the column `version` will be increased so that we can load the table into the memory incrementally instead of a full loading.

 To delete a record of the extended statistics, TiDB provides the following command:

 {{< copyable "sql" >}}